shinigami-57/Employee_Salary_python/README.md

-##TECHJUNKIES
+# TECHJUNKIES

-#Project on Employee Salary in Python
+## Project on Employee Salary in Python

 BY
--Ashutosh
+- Ashutosh
--Kruthi
+- Kruthi
--Bhumik
+- Bhumik
--Manthan
+- Manthan
--Sri Thanvi
+- Sri Thanvi